HJs39/Fast-sstream/README.md

     struct parser<T, char, std::enable_if_t<same<T,My_type>, void>> {
         template<typename traits,typename Buf>
         static void parse(T&& value, traits* trait, Buf* buf) {
-            //            ^first: your type.
+            //            ^First: the value to be parsed
-            //             second:trait that calls the parse, you can use all members because parser is it's friend.
+            //             Second: a pointer to the I/O traits class that called parse().
+You can access its members, as parser is a friend.(not recommended)
-            //             third:the buffer that traits is holding, you can use all members, but is not recommended. buf->sputc('[');
+            //             Third: a pointer to the underlying buffer held by the traits.
+You can also access its members, but this is not recommended. buf->sputc('[');
             fast_sstream::parser<int, char>::parse(std::forward<int>(value.i), trait, buf);
             buf->sputc(',');